2013 All-Ireland Senior Football Championship: Teams

-Championship format
+Format

 The All-Ireland Senior Football Championship of 2013 was run on a provincial basis as usual.
 It was a knockout tournament with pairings drawn at random in the respective provinces – there were no seeds.

 Each match was played as a single leg.
 If a match was drawn there was a replay.
 If that match ended in a draw a period of extra time was played; however, if both sides were still level at the end of extra time another replay would have taken place.